iSCInc/pandora/design/CURRENT.md

 		category and several other ‘wiki*’ values), providers (a map), slots (list), and forceProviders (list).
 The targeting map contains several data elements that are already provided elsewhere.

+Note that the `article/content` element in the current Mercury response has images elided.
+This allows for images to be lazy loaded the application running in the browser as opposed to being downloaded automatically.

+This may not be the format required by all applications.
+Some form of toggle (e.g. query param) will need to be supported.